SAP-samples/btp-cap-multitenant-saas/docu/4-expert/btp-terraform-setup/README.md

 **Prerequisites**

-Before proceeding, ensure you successfully **deployed the multitenant SaaS sample application** to a Kyma Cluster in your SAP BTP Global Account.
+Before proceeding, ensure you successfully **deployed the multitenant SaaS sample application** to a Kyma Cluster or Cloud Foundry environment in your SAP BTP Global Account.
 Additionally, you must be in possession of **Global Account Administrator** login credentials, which are required by Terraform.

 For an end-to-end automation, please make sure, you have the **SAP BTP CLI installed** in your development environment.
 Terraform will utilize a SAP BTP CLI command during infrastructure setup.
 Download and install the SAP BTP CLI by following this [link](https://help.sap.com/docs/btp/sap-business-technology-platform/download-and-start-using-btp-cli-client?locale=en-US).
 Confirm that your command line displays a similar result when running `btp --version`.